semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 This first assumption one is an important piece of information, as all data and events registered by the system can be deleted after 14 days, as they are no longer relevant.
 This puts limits on the storage space, network data transfer and computations needed and allows the system to scale nicely, as we don't need to keep infinite history.
 The following assumption will help us when doing the calculations for close contact events and exposure detection.

-Next, let's roughly define the main use cases, and agree on the functional requirements of the system.
-These could be grouped in three separate categories.
+Next, let's roughly define the main use cases, and agree on the requirements of the system.
+These could be grouped in four separate categories.

 **User proximity/close contact**
 - detection
-- storage (for a limited time period) in order to check for exposure

-**Positive diagnostic cases**
+- storage (for a limited time period) in order to check for exposure **Positive diagnostic cases**
 - reporting - newly confirmed positive diagnosis of users can be added to the system
-- storage of all previously reported positiv cases (for a limited time period) in order to warn of exposure
+- storage of all previously reported positiv cases (for a limited time period) in order to warn of exposure **Exposure detection**

-**Exposure detection**
 - check for user close contacts with a confirmed positive case in a given time period and calculate risk score
-- based on risk score notify user of possible exposure to the disease and clear medical instructions
+- based on risk score notify user of possible exposure to the disease and clear medical instructions **Privacy**

-Lastly, we also have a strong constraint regarding privacy:
-- preserve privacy - inidivual identity or location of app users cannot be extracted from the system
+- inidivual identity or location of app users cannot be extracted from the system

 So based on all the scoping above let's try to come up with a simple design for such a system.